jzhangc/git_agsb/README.md

         bash Miniforge3-MacOSX-arm64.sh

-   NOTE 1: Although it is possible to use `conda config --add channels conda-forge`  to manually add the `forge` channel to miniconda, it is generally recommended using miniforge version of conda for both Apple and Intel chips.
+   NOTE 1: Although it is possible to use `conda config --add channels conda-forge`  to manually add the `forge` channel to miniconda, it is generally recommended using miniforge version of conda.

 3. Create, setup and activate a conda environment